kimdo2023/face-mask-website/readme.md

 5. **Gallery Page:** A carousel containing lots of images that I tested out to show some samples of what similar results could be produced.

 ### Static Web App
 We had to use static web app in order to deploy our website.

 Here is a link to my website: https://gentle-meadow-05bb21c1e.azurestaticapps.net/

+## Back-End Development

 ### Uploading File
 We would need to create two buttons to wear we can pick or upload our chosen image or video file and then creating a submit button in order to send the data to our HTTP trigger.
 Once it does that, it goes through the face mask detection functions that we created and await for our JSON response to bring back the image or video with whether or not the perseon is wearing a mask.